KickingTheTV/ciapp-alpha-docs/docs/tests/swift.md

 Add 'dd-sdk-swift-testing' package to your project.
 It is located at https://github.com/DataDog/dd-sdk-swift-testing.
 Then link your test targets with the library `DatadogSDKTesting` from the package.
-If you are doing UITesting, your app running the UItests should also be linked with this library
+If you are doing UITesting, your app running the UItests should also be linked with this library.

 ## Binary linking

-Download the project at  [repository](https://github.com/DataDog/dd-sdk-swift-testing) In terminal go to the project folder and run `make release`, the resulting framework `DatadogSDKTesting.xcframework` can be found at : `./build/xcframework`
+Download the project at [dd-sdk-swift-testing](https://github.com/DataDog/dd-sdk-swift-testing) In a terminal go to the project folder and run `make release`, the resulting framework `DatadogSDKTesting.xcframework` can be found at `./build/xcframework`
 Then you can copy and link your test targets with the XCFramework.
-If you are doing UITesting, your app running the UItests should also be linked with this framework
+If you are doing UITesting, your app running the UItests should also be linked with this framework.

 ## Enabling

 ### Datadog Confguration

-To enable testing instrumentation you must dd the following environment variables to your test target.
+To enable testing instrumentation you must add the following environment variables to your test target.
 For UITests environment variables only need to be set in the test target, since the framework automatically injects these values to the application.

 | Key                      | Value                       |
 |--------------------------|-----------------------------|